Capacity Planning in Project Management – 4 Important Success Factors (with Checklist)

 The level of detail regarding the skills should bear relation to the effort.
 The capacity plan must remain easy to understand at all times.
 The above principle also applies here: as rough as possible, as detailed as necessary.

-Moreover, you have to use the actual availability for projects in your calculations.
+Moreover, you must use the actual availability for projects in your calculations.
 There are two options to achieve this:

-This is ultimately a matter of tools or the decision-makers’ taste.
+This is ultimately a matter of tools and the decision-makers’ preferences.

 How the basic load or operations are dealt with is an important factor for planning precision.
 To keep it simple, you can use a flat estimate across the entire year.